chinapedia/wikipedia.abstract.en/Page/Overview_of_gun_laws_by_nation.md

 Europe

-Issuing of concealed carry permit in Europe (by country, 2019):

 Bosnia-Herzegovina

 The Federation of Bosnia-Herzegovina and Republika Srpska have relatively liberal weapon laws compared to the rest of Europe.
 Weapons are regulated by the Weapons and Ammunition Law.[100]
 People over 21 may apply for a permit.
 Those with a history of criminal activity, mental disorders, alcohol or drug abuse will be denied a permit.
 There is also a thorough background check, interviewing neighbors and family, and the applicant must complete a course and pass a multiple-choice exam.
 Police have the last word on the matter, with an appeal possible to a captain of police.
 Firearms must be kept in a "safe place" in a residence, and may be confiscated by police if the owner is found irresponsible.
 Concealed carry is allowed with a permit.
 Pepper spray may be carried by females if registered with police.